suhaakach/NYC-Drinking-Water-Quality-Distribution-Analysis/README.md

-STAT 4188 PROJECT BY SUHA AKACH.
+STAT 4188 Project by Isabelle Pérez and Suha Akach.